 Rinaldo Bellomo is Professor of Medicine at Melbourne University and Honorary Professor of Medicine at Monash University, Melbourne and the University of Sydney, Australia.
 He is a Full-time Staff Specialist in Intensive Care and holds an NHMRC Practitioner Fellowship.

-Ms. Rong LUO joined the George Institute for Global Health in January 2013 as research coordinator and research fellow.
+Ms. Rong LUO joined the George Institute for Global Health in January 2013 as research fellow.
 She is engaged in several research projects related to NCD, including stroke, mHealth systematic review and women health.